simun-ivanac/wordpress-assignment/README.md

 ### Sidenotes

 I decided to use [Currents API](https://currentsapi.services/en) for loading data.
-For modest documentation visit this [link](https://currentsapi.services/en/docs/latest_news).
+For its modest documentation visit this [link](https://currentsapi.services/en/docs/latest_news).